kasper/phoenix/README.md

 To install, extract the downloaded archive and just drag-and-drop Phoenix to your `Applications`-folder.
 When you run Phoenix for the first time, you will be asked to allow it to control your UI.
 OS X will ask you to open `Security & Privacy` in System Preferences.
 Once open, go to the `Accessibility`-section and click the checkbox next to Phoenix to enable control.
 An admin account is required to accomplish this.

+Alternatively, if you have [Homebrew Cask](http://caskroom.io) installed, you can simply run `brew cask install phoenix`.

 ## Uninstall

 To uninstall Phoenix, delete the app from your `Applications`-folder.
 The only file created by Phoenix itself is located in your home folder.
 Delete `~/.phoenix.js` and any related configurations if desired.
 For developers, you may also need to delete `~/.phoenix-debug.js`.